albertogasparin/react-magnetic-di/README.md

 export default withDi(MyComponent, [ModalOpenDi]);
 ```

-`withDi` supports the same API as `DiProvider`, where `target` is the third argument of the HOC `withDi(MyComponent, [Modal], MyComponent)` in case you want to limit injection to a specific component only.
+`withDi` supports the same API and capabilities as `DiProvider`, where `target` is the third argument of the HOC `withDi(MyComponent, [Modal], MyComponent)` in case you want to limit injection to a specific component only.

+When you have the same dependency replaced multiple times, there are two behaviours that determine which injectable will "win":
+- the one defined on the closest `DiProvider` wins.
+So you can declare more specific replacements by wrapping components with `DiProvider` or `withDi` and those will win over same type injectables on other top level `DiProvider`s
+- the injectable defined last in the `use` array wins.
+So you can define common injectables but still override each type case by case (eg: `<DiProvider use={[...commonDeps, specificInjectable]}>`

 ### Configuration Options